basakjeet08/First-Angular-App/Angular Logs.md

 - Learned about the Two ways to create dynamic components
 - Created a alert Component that is shown dynamically whenever there is a error
 - Created a dynamic Loader CSS Component

+## Module 34 - Making Http Requests using Firebase.

+- Learned how to use firebase to make api calls
+- Used firebase realtime database and firebase authentication
+- Make a simple api call service for firebase